Literacy refers to an individual’s ability to read, understand and process written information.

 • Science texts;

-• Texts that contain any other form of knowledge2.
+• And texts that contain any other form of knowledge2.

 What are the literacy levels?